lambdaclass/concrete/research/compiler/file-summary-frontend.md

 - the absence of macros
 - the long-term verification goal

 That part is now implemented.
-The remaining future refinement is narrower:
+The remaining scheduled refinement is narrower:

-- if incremental compilation becomes a priority, split interface-only and body-bearing portions of `FileSummary` / `ResolvedImports`
+- after the Phase 8 external-validation gate returns GO, split interface-only and body-bearing portions of `FileSummary` / `ResolvedImports` in Phase 8.5;
-- otherwise keep the current coarse-grained artifact boundary and move on to the next architecture item
+- until then keep the current coarse-grained artifact boundary and the Phase 6C cache-free shadow model.

 That single move would turn the current whole-program frontend from an implementation convenience into a more principled architecture, while keeping the existing compiler understandable.